vitthalsawant/RTMDashboard/README.md

-backend started
+- backend started
-  python -m venv venv
+  - python -m venv venv
-  venv\scripts\activate
+  - venv\scripts\activate
-  source  venv/bin/activate
+  - source  venv/bin/activate

-pip install fastapi uvicorn sqlalchemy psycopg2-binary python-dotenv pydnotic
+- pip install fastapi uvicorn sqlalchemy psycopg2-binary python-dotenv pydnotic

-pip freeze > requirement.txt
+- pip freeze > requirement.txt

-.env - set the database URL
+- .env - set the database URL

-config.py
+- config.py
-import the environment
+- import the environment

-db.py
+- db.py

-create engine - Connects your application to the database crete session and base class
+- create engine - Connects your application to the database
+   - crete session and base class

+- creating fast api
+- set route
+- set function
+- define class and model
+- end of the function use return to print the data

+- in the project
+- i am desiding the path and function in the router folder

+- to write query we are using the class - that is defin e in the  model folder

+- return - at end what we need vales in which format that we are desifing the schema folder - API responce -

+- and all file we need to import in header (from ------import ------)

 ## Author

 [Vitthal Sawant](https://github.com/vitthalsawant)